dactylographsy/grunt-dactylographsy/README.md

 - [ ] Add fallback to unprinted assets when loading fails (no caching)
 - [ ] Allow catching up existing script tags (data-default-script)
   - Removes intiial load delay by requesting manifests
+- [ ] Feature detect localstorage and don't cache if not present
+- [ ] Add support for changing cache to e.g. sessionstorage
+- [ ] Add config for cache lifetime (for sessionstorage)